Predators beat Red Wings 3-2, improve to 4-0 in shootouts

 Adam Erne and Danny DeKeyser scored in regulation for Detroit.
 Thomas Greiss had 29 saves.

 Mikael Granlund and Luke Kunin scored for Nashville.
-Juuse Saros made 25 saves.
+Saros made 25 saves.

+“We didn’t have the lead in the game, but I thought the way that we played to get ourselves back in the game was the right way,” Predators coach John Hynes said.
+“And it was contributions throughout the lineup.
+I thought it was a good, gritty effort, focused and did what we had to do to find a way to win.”

 Erne scored on a rebound at 12:02 of the third period, snapping a 1-1 tie.